juristr/juristr.github.com/_posts/2012-11-14-dont-create-your-own-mapper-let-automapper-do-the-job.md

 The interesting property here is the `TheCustomerName` property in the `OrderDto`.
 AutoMapper basically fills it following the source object's relation `TheCustomer` and taking the corresponding `Name` property.
 Extremley elegant!

+## In Java?
+Its quite some time since I last actively developed in Java, but apparently there is a new tool called ModelMapper which does quite a similar job as AutoMapper.
+You may want to check it out here: [http://modelmapper.org/](http://modelmapper.org/).

 ## Conclusion
 Don't reinvent the wheel!
 Go and check it out.